 The development of St. John's, the capital, and of the principal towns and outports, also had a marked effect on other aspects of Newfoundland and Labrador society.
 As the population and wealth of St. John's increased, so did its capacity to support public and educational institutions.
-Such institutions sponsored drama groups, bands, choirs, and a broad spectrum of community activities, thus nurturing a host of talents and interests which remain an important feature of Newfoundland and Labrador culture at the end of the twentieth century.
-Similar institutional structures could be found in many of the principal settlements, fostered sometimes by churches, sometimes by fraternal societies, and sometimes -- as in the case of Heart's Content -- by companies.
+Such institutions sponsored drama groups, bands, choirs, and a broad spectrum of community activities, thus nurturing a host of talents and interests which remain an important feature of Newfoundland and Labrador culture at the end of the 20th century.
+Similar institutional structures could be found in many of the principal settlements, fostered sometimes by churches, sometimes by fraternal societies, and sometimes by companies, as in the case of Heart's Content.
 Social distinctions were more sharply defined in larger centres, where rich and poor developed social and cultural forms that expressed their different economic positions.
 A vibrant working-class culture, with its many distinctive features, flourished in St. John's.

 With the passage of time and the restructuring of social and economic life in Newfoundland and Labrador, many aspects of the old culture have necessarily disappeared, others have been transformed and, more recently, some have been revived.
 The new economy, more diverse and less tied to the fishing village and to the power of fish merchants, has brought social diversification.
 In the older society, the middle class was very small, but in the last half of the 20th century there has been a great increase in the numbers of white collar workers in business, industry, government and education, and of people in managerial and professional positions.
 At the same time, there is a new awareness of the older and suppressed ethnic and cultural realities of the French and aboriginal peoples.
 Traditional culture is not dead; but its remnants survive in a more complex, rapidly changing social environment, where the population of the region is far more exposed than previously to external influences.